RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2022-11-2-Week 1: Proyect description, research and teleoperation.md

-# Week 1: Project description and general research.
+# Week 1: Carla installation and comunication with ROS2.

 This first week job has been focused mainly on understanding and discussing a good topic to orientate the project and do some general research on it.